kricha7ds/chirper/README.md

 Things you may want to cover:

+- Run the app locally
+  Start the server with `rails s`

+  Start all processes `.bin/dev`

+  Start the rails console with `rails c`

-* Ruby version
+- Ruby version

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...